LGBTQIA-Owned & Operated Businesses in Durham

 The Fruit is perhaps best known for hosting Pink Triangle!, a semi-regular queer dance party, but you can safely bet that you’ll find some amazing local drag performers taking the stage a few times a year.
 Keep an eye on their event calendar to see what's coming up.

 Historic Carolina Theatre has played host to thousands of performers over the years, including some big-name drag queens like Ru Paul’s Drag Race stars Jinx Monsoon, Monet X Change, and Bob the Drag Queen.
-Local queens get in on the action too, like a Pride Month comedy show, "It's Funny, Girl!" hosted by the Bull City’s own Vivica C. Coxx and the House of Coxx family.
+Local queens get in on the action too, like past Pride Month comedy shows hosted by the Bull City's own House of Coxx.
 Bookmark the theatre's events page for future drag performances.

 DPAC will play host to the queens of RuPaul's Drag Race "Werq the World!" tour.
-The show will feature a laundry list of Drag Race alums like Asia O’Hara, Laganja Estranja and Lady Camden.
+The show will feature a laundry list of Drag Race alums like Daya Betty, Derrick Barry and Jaida Essence Hall.
 This show is another in a long line of big-name drag shows that DPAC has hosted, so make sure to pay attention to DPAC's events page for future dragtacular opportunities.

 Hi-Wire Brewing, 800 Taylor Street #9-150